ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ```

-The `runAsync` method creates an incompleted future that is asynchronously completed after running the given `Runnable`.
+The `runAsync` method creates an uncompleted future that is asynchronously completed after running the given `Runnable`.

 ```